-To make the blackberry gel set on the cake, add 1/2 a sachet of jel-it-in or enough agar flakes or powder to get a soft set jelly – follow instructions on packaging.
+To make the blackberry gel set on the cake, add 1/2 a sachet of jel-it-in or enough agar flakes or powder to get a soft set jelly – follow instructions on the packaging.

-Bring to the boil to activate, then remove from heat and sit the pot in a bowl of cold water.
+Remove from heat and sit the pot in a bowl of cold water.
 Stir until it’s starting to set, then add the blackberries back to the gel and decorate the cake.
 Dust with icing sugar and serve.